-Tasks created this way by AdminPulse are called 'scheduled tasks' and are automatically added overnight on the planned day.
+Tasks created this way by AdminPulse are called 'scheduled tasks' and are added automatically overnight, on the planned day.

-Setting up Task scheduling
+Set up Task scheduling in the relation file

-Task scheduling settings can be found in the Task management section in the Task scheduling box of the relation file.
+Task scheduling settings can be found in the Task management section, in the Task scheduling box of the relation file.
 You have two options to get started:

 Add common task schedules

-💡Once a first task schedule is added to a relation file, the "Add common task schedules" option will no longer appear.
+👉 As soon as a first task planning entry has been added to a relation file, the Add common task schedules option is no longer shown.

 Add a specific task schedule